brucemack/kc1fsz-rc1/README.md

 * Support for two receivers and two transmitters.
 Radios can operate independently or can be linked to support remote receiver or cross-band repeater systems.
 * Hardware COS and CTCSS inputs are available for each radio.
+Positive and negative logic are supported.
 * An optically-isolated hardware PTT output is available for each radio.
 * Optional soft CTCSS (PL) tone encoding and decoding, with support for independent frequencies for each transmitter/receiver.